kuzudb/kuzudb.github.io/docs/cypher/data-manipulation-clauses/create.md

 Any node property which is not specified will be set to NULL.
-For example the following query will set the age property the inserted node reord to NULL.
+For example the following query will set the age property the inserted node record to NULL.
 Note that for node records, the primary key property, in our example "name" has to be non-NULL.
 ```
 CREATE (u:User {name: 'Dimitri'})